-This page provides a collection of articles, frequently asked questions and interviews with international MPN specialist haematologists and immunologists about COVID-19 and COVID-19 vaccinations.
+This page provides a collection of articles, frequently asked questions and interviews with international MPN specialist haematologists and immunologists about COVID-19 and COVID-19 vaccinations and treatments.

-As of January 2022, from quality evidence based sources, we have noted five important findings relating to COVID-19 and MPN patients.
+As of July 2022, from quality evidence based sources, we have noted the following important findings relating to COVID-19 and MPN patients.

 - It is recommended that MPN patients be fully vaccinated against COVID-19 with third and fourth doses.

 - MPN patients may now be eligible for COVID antivirals and should check their eligibility.
 Patients with myelofibrosis (MF) on ruxolitinib will be eligible and also must continue their ruxolitinib treatment.
 However patients on ruxolitinib are able to take only certain antivirals so will need to check with their haematologist as to which antivirals are suitable.

 - As noted above, for MPN patients on ruxolitinib therapy who have a COVID-19 diagnosis, strong advice is that ruxolitinib treatment should continue during treatment for COVID-19.

 - Vaccinated MPN patients should continue to follow COVID-19 safe protocols, including following risk mitigation strategies (wearing a good quality mask and social distancing) and having family and household contacts vaccinated, although antibody responses from MPN patients to COVID-19 vaccines are reportedly effective.

 COVID-19 vaccinations – Leukaemia Foundation (Australia) – regularly updated, evidence based information for Australian blood cancer patients.

 The page includes a link to the September 2021 webinar ‘COVID-19 vaccinations, fact and fiction’.